Should you be sexually intimate with your spouse during your separation?

-Oxytocin is released during sexual intimacy – through touching, kissing and in orgasms.
+Oxytocin is released during sexual intimacy – through touching, kissing, and orgasms.
 Its powers lie in encouraging a sense of connection and bonding between two people.
 It’s also present during childbirth for that very reason.

-So, if you are separating because you have a distance between you and your partner, getting sexually intimate during your separation releases Oxytocin (with the intention of increasing your bond and sense of closeness) which might just work out well for you.
+So, if you are separating because you have a distance between you and your partner, becoming sexually intimate during your separation releases Oxytocin (with the intention of increasing your bond and sense of closeness), which might just work out well for you.

 3. Sexual intimacy during separation reduces tension